 Most experts will tell you that this disappearing and magically re-appearing act is quite common, that you’ve done nothing wrong, and that this disappearing and suddenly reappearing act has very little to do with you.
 However, I’m here to tell you that the reality is this whimsical Houdini act has nothing to do with illusions or disappearing acts, and everything to do with you.

-Every woman, regardless of beauty, race, creed or age has encountered a man who’s pulled the sliding door routine.
+Every woman, regardless of beauty, race, creed or age has encountered a man who’s pulled the disappearing and reappearing act.
 And even though most women will act surprised, convincing themselves and others that they didn’t see the warning signs and that they were totally misled, the truth is we can all see this Houdini coming a mile away.

 For most of us, it begins with an eerie feeling that comes over us after a night out with a guy we’ve just started dating (or perhaps have been dating for some time).
 Sometimes it even happens after the first kiss.
 That strange feeling in the pit of our stomach — something just feels off.
 Even though things seem to be going great, we get a nagging feeling in the back of our mind that we are never going to hear from this guy again.
 The obvious solution would be to move on and find someone who is into us.
 But rather than moving on and being open to the possibility of meeting someone new, most of us decide to go against what we instinctively know is best, opening ourselves up to a sliding door routine.
 It goes something like this:

 Day One: You replay, again and again, the last conversation where he promised to call you later, or when he gets home.
 You pace back and forth in your apartment, waiting in vain for the call that never comes.